 TUCKSON: Well, the good news only is that we finally needed some encouragement, some signs of progress.
 And so the fact that it didn't get marginally - it didn't go up in any significant way is extremely important.
-That combined with the fact that it was a pretty significant decrease in the number of Americans who are couch potatoes.
+That combined with the fact that there was a pretty significant decrease in the number of Americans who are couch potatoes.
 The people who get no further exercise other than getting up and going to work decreased from 26.2 percent of the population to 22.9.

-So we sort of look at that along with the fact that this year the smoking rates also significantly decreased from 21 percent down to 19.6.
+So we sort of look at that along with the fact that this year the smoking rates also significantly decreased from 21 point -- percent down to 19.6.
 So what we're wondering and beginning to get encouraged by, as we look at obesity, is that maybe we are starting as a nation to get the message that we've got to get active and change some of these statistics.

 TUCKSON: There is no question that one of the variables in healthiness and the chances to be healthy are socioeconomic status.
-Individuals who are more well-off economically, by in large, tend to take better care of themselves, are more optimistic about the future.
-They feel more in control over their environments.
+Individuals who are more well-off economically, by and large, tend to take better care of themselves, are more optimistic about the future.
+They feel more in control over their environment.
 They have a clearer sense in their mind that there is a direct relationship to the actions they take and the future that they envision for themselves.

 Similarly, the resources that are available to promote health, in terms of healthy communities and healthy work environments, are definitely related to the amount of money that the state government may have, the work environment and philanthropy, so all of those things are certainly related.
-We clearly see it the most in obesity.
-If we look at high school graduation rates, there is a phenomenal relationship between people who have not graduated from high school, those who have graduated, those who have attended some college and those who have graduated from college.
+We clearly see it the most in obesity if we look at high school graduation rates.
+There is a phenomenal relationship between people who have not graduated from high school, those who have graduated, those who have attended some college and those who have graduated from college.
 As you move across that continuum with obesity, the numbers fall off dramatically.

 MARTIN: You know, it's interesting, though, is that Hawaii scored - lost points for a high prevalence of binge drinking, but also low high school graduation rates.
 So why do you think that Hawaii still managed to come out on top as the healthiest state, at least for this year's rankings....